harvester/docs/versioned_docs/version-v1.3/advanced/addons/managed-dhcp.md

 ## Install and Enable the vm-dhcp-controller Add-On

-The vm-dhcp-controller add-on is not packed into the Harvester ISO, but you can download it from the [expreimental-addons repository](https://github.com/harvester/experimental-addons).
+The vm-dhcp-controller add-on is not packed into the Harvester ISO, but you can download it from the [experimental-addons repository](https://github.com/harvester/experimental-addons).
 You can install the add-on by running the following command:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/harvester/experimental-addons/main/harvester-vm-dhcp-controller/harvester-vm-dhcp-controller.yaml